Pedro A. Sanchez

-Pedro Sanchez (born October 7, 1940) is the director of the Agriculture & Food Security Center, senior research scholar, and director of the Millennium Villages Project at the Earth Institute at Columbia University.

-Sanchez was director general of the World Agroforestry Centre (ICRAF) headquartered in Nairobi, Kenya from 1991-2001, and served as co-chair of the UN Millennium Project Hunger Task Force.
+Pedro Antonio Sanchez San Martín (October 7, 1940 – January 12, 2026) was the director of the Agriculture & Food Security Center, senior research scholar, and director of the Millennium Villages Project at the Earth Institute at Columbia University.
+Sanchez was director general of the World Agroforestry Centre (ICRAF) headquartered in Nairobi, Kenya, from 1991-2001, and served as co-chair of the UN Millennium Project Hunger Task Force.

-He is also professor emeritus of soil science and forestry at North Carolina State University, and was a visiting professor at the University of California, Berkeley.
+He was also professor emeritus of soil science and forestry at North Carolina State University and was a visiting professor at the University of California, Berkeley.